50 StatesFacts & TriviaPlaces

 63 Fun & Interesting Facts and Trivia About Kentucky

 Heck yeah Kentucky!
-The second of the K states after Kansas, Kentucky is our latest entry in the Content Bash 50 Nifty States that includes Massachusetts and Alabama and Delaware and Idaho and Connecticut.
+The second of the K states after Kansas, Kentucky is our latest entry in the Content Bash 50 Nifty States that includes Massachusetts and Alabama and Delaware and Idaho and New Hampshire and Nevada and Connecticut.
 The Bluegrass State has a whole lot going for it — from delicious bourbon to thoroughbred horses — since it joined the United States over 230 years ago.
 Here are 60+ interesting facts about Kentucky.

 What is Kentucky known for?